VirtusLab/akka-serialization-helper/README.md

 case class MyMessage() // extends MySer
 ```

-To solve that this plugin can be used.
+`akka-serialization-helper` to the rescue!
 It detects messages, events and persistent states, and checks whether they
 extend the given base trait and report an error when they don't.
 This ensures that the specified serializer is
 used by Akka and protects against accidental use of
 [Java serialization](https://doc.akka.io/docs/akka/current/serialization.html#java-serialization) or outright